clarkkozak/Notes/Firebase/firestore-pagination-guide/README.md

 Query.limitToLast(n)

 pagination
-divide a larg collection into small pages
+divide a large collection into small pages

 next page ->
 prev page...not so easy